Blog post

 According to a study published in 2015 in the New England Journal of Medicine, there is a possibility that you are at greater risk of developing a hypertensive (high blood pressure) disorder in pregnancy.
 "There's a slight increase of having blood pressure problems during pregnancy, but I think the good news was that the outcomes for all of the offspring and for all of the women were great," said Dr. Tangren.
 She added, "It's something that transplant physicians now counsel donors or potential donors, if they're in their reproductive age, but it has never, as far as I know, been a reason that they would not consider accepting you as a donor."

-To find out more about kidney disease and pregnancy, you can watch the webinar Dr. Tangren did with AKF, "Pregnancy and Kidney Disease," or this session from AKF's 2024 Kidney Action Week.
+To find out more about kidney disease and pregnancy, you can visit our website.
+You can also watch the webinar Dr. Tangren did with AKF, "Pregnancy and Kidney Disease," or this session from AKF's 2024 Kidney Action Week.

 To find out more about kidney disease and fertility and sexual health, check out part one in this family planning and kidney disease series.